Compare any two graphics cards:

 OpenGL Version OpenGL 4.3 OpenGL 3.0

-Memory Bandwidth: Bandwidth is the max amount of information (measured in megabytes per second) that can be transferred across the external memory interface within a second.
-The number is worked out by multiplying the card's bus width by its memory speed.
-If it uses DDR type RAM, it should be multiplied by 2 once again.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of megabytes per second) that can be moved over the external memory interface in a second.
+It is calculated by multiplying the card's bus width by the speed of its memory.
+If the card has DDR type memory, it must be multiplied by 2 once again.
 If DDR5, multiply by 4 instead.
-The higher the card's memory bandwidth, the faster the card will be in general.
+The higher the bandwidth is, the faster the card will be in general.
 It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
-This figure is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The better this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
+This figure is calculated by multiplying the total texture units of the card by the core speed of the chip.
+The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

 Display Prices